yiwen101/CardWizard-Testing/README.md

 You can access the Nacos web interface by opening a web browser and navigating to http://localhost:8848/nacos

 Use `centralx/nacos-server` instead of `nacos/nacos-server` if your chip is ARM.

+Of course, you can also choose to install nacos via its [Github release page](https://github.com/alibaba/nacos/releases)

 # How to use the Gateway
 1. You could choose to test with our implemented testRPC server, or implement your own kitex based RPC server.